GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 If you have a permission to manage access to cases, go to the page of the case with the "Bestuurlijke besluitvorming" case type.
-In the top right corner of the page click on "Toegang verlenen" button and select John as the user who you grant an access to.
+In the top right corner of the page click on "Toegang verlenen" button and select John as the user to who you grant access.
 After clicking on "Versturen" button the atomic permission is created.

 .. image:: _assets/authorization_atomic_grant.png
     :alt: Grant permission to the user

-You can see the created permission in the admin page.
+You can see the created permission on the admin page.
 Go to the "Atomic permissions" page in the ZAC admin.

 .. image:: _assets/authorization_atomic_add.png